-Interviewers participate in annual training for new modular content, ongoing 'How to conduct interviews' (training courses by CBG), and in-field assessments conducted by field managers during the survey year.
+Interviewers participate in annual training for new modular content, and receive ongoing training and support during the year, in the form of individualised and group learning.
+In-field assessments are also conducted by field managers at regular intervals during the survey year.
 Interviewers are retrained annually and must pass a recertification assessment to ensure they maintain the required skill levels.